-The subject of deposits has always been one of a great many grey areas for both landlords and tenants alike.
-Of course, given the fact that every penny of the deposit money technically belongs to the tenant or lodger, it is primarily in their best interests to ensure they fully understand their rights and obligations.
+Given the fact that every penny of the deposit money technically belongs to the tenant or lodger, and that deposit disputes can take time and money, it is in everyone’s best interest to ensure both sides fully understand their rights and obligations.

-When the time comes to begin negotiating the return of your deposit, the first thing to do is put your request in writing.
-Write directly to the landlord and ask them to return the deposit, being sure to keep copies of all correspondence in both directions.
-You may at a later time be required to produce evidence of such requests, so it’s a good idea to hold onto it.
+When the time comes to begin negotiating the return of a deposit, the first step is for the lodger to request the return in writing.
+Lodgers should write directly to the landlord and ask them to return the deposit, being sure to keep copies of all correspondence in both directions.
+You may be required to produce evidence of such requests at a later time, so it’s a good idea to hold onto them.

-What’s different about this particular scenario is the way in which lodgers are not considered short-hold tenants, which means the landlord is not under any obligation to protect deposits using an appropriate tenancy deposit scheme.
-This doesn’t necessarily affect your actual rights when it comes to your deposit in general, but can affect the negotiation and deposit return processes.
+What’s different about this particular scenario is the way in which lodgers are not considered short-hold tenants, which means the landlord is not under any legal requirement to protect deposits using an appropriate tenancy deposit scheme.
+This doesn’t necessarily affect lodger’s actual rights when it comes to the deposit in general but can affect the negotiation and deposit return processes.

 If unsure how to go about this, there are plenty of useful templates available online.

 As a lodger landlord, you are required to clearly list and explain any deductions to be taken from the deposit.
 If you fully agree with your lodger that the deductions are fair, you can confirm your agreement and arrange for the remaining deposit to be refunded.

 If deductions are made, though no breakdown or explanation is provided, lodgers can request that this is done urgently.
 And if there are any deductions you do not agree with, you may need to dispute the deposit.

 Landlords and letting agents can deduct money from the lodger’s deposit if the lodger has any outstanding rent or if they have caused any damage to their rented living space.
 Damage above the level of fair wear and tear could include damage or stains on furniture or furnishings or missing items from the inventory.

 Lodger Agreement Deposit Return: Court Action